dideler/android-calculator/README.md

 ### TODO
 - add screenshots (landscape and portrait mode)
 - add feature that lets you continue using your answer in a new operation
-- add the most important feature: shake support (or cut it and rename the project)
+- add the coolest feature: shake to clear the screen (i.e. the last operation)

 MIT Licensed
 ------------